LBHackney-IT/Data-Platform-Playbook/docs/playbook/ingesting-data/005-database-ingestion.md

 - Creating a crawler to crawl the tables in S3 and populate a predetermined Glue Catalog database to make the data available for querying in Athena and other Glue jobs

 ### Add the database credentials to the Data Platform project
-The database credentials are retrieved from Github Secrets via the project build pipeline.
+The database credentials are retrieved from AWS Secrets Manager.
-These are used to allow the Data Platform to authenticate against the target database.
+The credentials are used to allow the Data Platform to authenticate against the source database.

-- Contact a member of the Data Platform team to add the database credentials to Github Secrets and update the build pipeline to retrieve these secrets in the project
+- Contact a member of the Data Platform team to add the database credentials to Secrets Manager.
-    - You will be advised of the variables names for the database username and password which you will need to complete the section below to [set up the glue JDBC connection](#set-up-the-glue-jdbc-connection)
+   - You will need to request that the following key-value pairs be added:
+        - `database_name` = `"Name of your database"`
+        - `username` = `"Your database user username"`
+        - `password` = `"Your database user password"`

+- Once the credentials have been added, you will be given a secret name which will be used to reference your stored credentials.
+Make a note of this as it will be needed in the [Set up the Glue JDBC Connection section](#set-up-the-glue-jdbc-connection) below.

 ### Construct the JDBC URL

 Generally JDBC URLs for different types of databases are quite similar.
 However, some differ slightly.
+You will be using the following to construct the JDBC URL:
+- Database type
+- Database name
+- Database host/ endpoint e.g. `127.0.0.1`
+- Database port number e.g. `1433`

-Refer to [AWS Glue JDBC Connection Properties][jdbc-connection-properties] for examples on how to construct your JDBC URL.
+Refer to [AWS Glue JDBC Connection Properties][jdbc-connection-properties] for examples and guidance on how to construct your JDBC URL.

 ### Set up the Glue JDBC Connection

-Here you will configure a module which will set up the connection to the database, as well as a crawler to crawl the target database which will retrieve the metadata and schemas of the database tables to populate in a Glue Catalog database.
+Here you will configure a module which will set up the connection to the database, as well as a crawler to crawl the source database which will retrieve the metadata and schemas of the database tables to populate in a Glue Catalog database.

 _For more technical details on the overall process, see: [Database Ingestion documentation][database-ingestion]_